 - Nov 2020

 - Core Course

-The course is multidisciplinary and uses the framework of the sociology of law.
-Therefore, it draws heavily on history, economics and other social sciences and understands law within society and the economy.
-While global developments are integral to the course, it also focusses on India’s developmental and economic trajectory.
+The course is multidisciplinary and uses the methodological framework of the sociology of law.
+Therefore, it draws heavily on history, economics and other social sciences and understands law in society and economy.
+While global developments are integral to the course, it also focusses on India’s developmental and economic trajectory and the role of law in it.
 The modules are also arranged as such.
-They begin with conceptual understandings of ‘development’ and ‘poverty’ and move forward to understanding how global ideas of development have evolved, globally and in India.
-Finally, it works towards a critique of the dominant ideas of development from a caste, gender and environmental perspective, and evaluates the relationship between current economic models, poverty and inequality.
+The course begins with some theoretical grounding into the sociology of law.
+It then proceeds to outline how law has been instrumental in economic process historically.
+The latter part of the course examines law in neoliberalism and the manner in which it redistributes economic power and wealth from the lens of poverty, gender, caste and labour.

 This is a mandatory, standalone course taught in the III year, although it is not mandated by the Bar Council or UGC.
 Teaching will be online and will be mainly based on lecture supplemented by online activities.
 Students will be given reading material for the classes and will be instructed at the end of each lecture, the reading requirements for the next class.